chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 <img src = "/assets/images/mnist_latent_space.jpg" width = "600" height = "600" class = "center">
 <figcaption>Diagram showing regularized VAE latent space of MNIST dataset (right).</figcaption>
 <br>
 For example, as seen above for MNIST handwritten digits, we see that the classes, or clusters have a smooth transition in this latent space.
+Without regularization, the encoder can cheat by learning narrow distributions with low variances.
 Now that we've understood the importance of maximizing ELBO to train a VAE, let's go back to LDMs.

 ---